Self hosted Virtual Reality space with IdeaSpaceVR and Raspberry PI

 Create Your First Virtual Reality Space

-Virtual reality spaces are based on special images which create illusion of a 360° panorama.
-This can be achieved with modern smartphones, but you can also download free jpg files searching for “free 360 photos download” in your favourite internet search engine (like google, bing, duckduckgo etc.).
+Virtual reality spaces are based on special images which create an illusion of a 360° panorama.
+This can be achieved with modern smartphones, but you can also download free jpg files by searching for “free 360 photos download” in your favourite internet search engine (like google, bing, duckduckgo etc.).

 Back to IdeaSpaceVR dashboard, before creating your first Space you need to activate at least a theme.
 Go to Themes, find “IdeaSpace 360” and click “Install Theme”:

 Completed theme installation, go to Spaces -> Add New.
-First question is to select theme.
+The first question is to select a theme.
 For the moment, we have only 1 theme installed.
 Click “Select” in “IdeaSpace 360”:

-In next screen only Title and Photo Spere are required.
+In the next screen, only Title and Photo Spere are required.
 Enter your favourite title (for example “bedroom”) and click “Add Photo Sphere”:

 Go to “Photo Spheres” tab and load your local files.
-In following picture, I’ve already loaded 2 images.
-With your mouse, when moving pointer over images you will get a sub-menu appearing.
+In the following picture, I’ve already loaded 2 images.
+With your mouse, when moving the pointer over images you will get a sub-menu appearing.
 Use “insert” link in this menu:

 Back to “Add New Photo Spere” page, scroll to the bottom side and click “Save”.